equinor/radix-acr-cleanup/README.md

 ## Introduction

-radix-acr-cleanup will delete images no longer referenced in the cluster, tagged with the cluster type, or delete untagged images (not tagged with cluster type) no longer in the cluster, except for a list of whitelisted images
+radix-acr-cleanup will delete images no longer referenced in the cluster, tagged with the cluster type, or delete untagged images (not tagged with cluster type) no longer in the cluster if mandated, except for a list of whitelisted images

 ## Installation